runatlantis/atlantis/README.md

 certs and mount them into the Pod.
 Then set the `ATLANTIS_SSL_CERT_FILE` and `ATLANTIS_SSL_KEY_FILE` environment variables to enable SSL.
 You could also set up SSL at your LoadBalancer.

+### AWS Fargate

+If you'd like to run Atlantis on [AWS Fargate](https://aws.amazon.com/fargate/) check out the Atlantis module on the Terraform Module Registry: https://registry.terraform.io/modules/terraform-aws-modules/atlantis/aws

 ### Testing Out Atlantis on GitHub